-Course Summary: Over the course of a week, participants will receive an overview of the history of the electric and natural gas industries, insights into regulatory decision-making, and analysis of the current issues facing the energy industry.
+Course Summary: Over the course of a week, participants will gain a comprehensive understanding of the history of the electric and natural gas industries, attain insights into the regulatory decision-making process, as well as analyze and discuss current issues facing the energy industry.

 Benefits: Attendees will obtain practical knowledge of the operations and technology of the natural gas and electric industries from extraction, whether from the ground or renewables, to the customer’s bill.
 Course registration covers a field trip to a power plant, daily lunches and breaks, printed course materials and continuing education units (CEUs).

 Who Should Attend: The energy industry has undergone substantial changes – including changes in hiring practices.
 Twenty years ago, utility industry staff would learn about the industry by working their way up through the ranks.
 In today’s fast-moving business environment, often staff are hired from other industries, bringing along important skill sets but lacking a working knowledge of the energy industry.